aybkao/mvp-starter/_PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

-  Phong T. Lam   " ...SO THE BEAUTIFUL!!! " jontom11   " ...hahahaha its so useless maybe its kinda good. " Jason   " ... when I am sad I use xkcd finder... and I feel better about my app."
+  Phong T. Lam   " ...SO THE BEAUTIFUL!!! "\n jontom11   " ...hahahaha its so useless maybe its kinda good. "\n Jason   " ... when I am sad I use xkcd finder... and I feel better about my app."

 ## Closing and Call to Action ##